stanyslavmarkov/execise-repo/README.md

 # execise-repo
 Repo made for exercise
-This will make a conflict
+This will make a big conflict!